3willows/Generate-chronology/README.md

 Convert your paragraph-referenced Microsoft Word (.docx) file to a paragraph-referenced chronology

+## Feature to add

+- Check and change name of input file to avoid errors (e.g. with astericks in the file name)

 ## Acknowldgemens

 - User [J_H](https://codereview.stackexchange.com/users/145459/j-h) for his [helpful comments](https://codereview.stackexchange.com/questions/294181/flask-app-that-generates-word-chronology-from-word-document)